About the NextGen-WA STEM Teacher Preparation Project

-NextGen-WA consortium members participating in Working Groups and on Implementation Teams are the driving force behind this effort.
+NextGen-WA consortium members who participated in Working Groups and on Implementation Teams are the driving force behind this effort.
 Information on Working Groups and the Implementation Teams is linked on the left of this web page.

-While fully achieving these goals is likely to take 5-10 years, anticipated first-order outcomes include:
+While fully achieving these goals is likely to take 5-10 years or more, anticipated first-order outcomes include:

 - alignment and re-accreditation of Washington's science and mathematics teacher preparation programs to support the Next Generation Science Standards (NGSS) and Common Core State Standards in Math (CCSS-M),

 - creation of a new secondary teaching endorsement in Computer Science,

 - stronger ties between science and mathematics teacher preparation programs within and across institutions,

 - improved understanding of what it means to prepare science and mathematics teachers to be STEM teachers (secondary) and teachers of STEM (elementary),